akeneo/portal-helpcenter/content/md/onboarder/1-set-up-onboarder.md

 1. Input your `On-premise URL`.
 This is the root URL of your Akeneo PIM if it is self-hosted.
 Please note that this URL must be publicly accessible on the Internet.
 2. Choose a `Domain prefix`, which is going to be at the beginning of your URL instance (e.g: https://retailer-yourdomainprefix.cloud.akeneo.com).
 An instant check is done to see if the name is available.
 3. Select an `Installation locale` for your Onboarder.
 4. Select an `Installation location` for your Onboarder instance.
-Choose the closest location from you to reduce latency access.
+It should be the closest to you to reduce latency access.
 5. Once the form is filled in, click on `Request an Instance`.